LogtalkDotOrg/logtalk3/README.md

 The documentation for the core, library, tools, and contributions entities is provided in XHTML format and can be found in the `docs` directory.

-Most directories include `NOTES.txt` documenting files, which can be also rendered as Markdown files (for e.g. easy conversion to HTML).
+Most directories include `NOTES.md` documenting files, which can be viewed as plain text in any text editor but also nicely rendered as Markdown files (for e.g. easy conversion to HTML).

 9. UPGRADING